 When I first conceived this layout there were a couple of things I wanted to do differently to most of the layouts I had seen.
 The first was to frame the scene with full-depth back and end boards rather than just have a low backscene on an open baseboard, as having seen a few other layouts like this it blocks out surrounding distractions and makes the layout look more like a slice of reality and less toy-like.
 An added advantage of this type of construction is that the two halves of the layout bolt together into a convenient 6'x3'x2' wardrobe-size box for easy transportation without adding any extra pieces of wood.

 |Access to the fiddle yard is through three removable panels in the rear of the backboards as shown.
 The two narrow slots below the access panels are where the wiring connectors will be sited, recessed for protection.|

 . . . and a closer view showing the track layout.
 The two centre roads have been laid in concrete sleeper track to distinguish them from the loops more easily.

-|Believe me, you need a VERY understanding wife/partner if you're planning to carve polystyrene in the house - this is the mess in the lounge whilst I was doing just that!
+|Believe me, you need a VERY understanding wife/partner if you're planning to carve expanded polystyrene in the house - this is the mess in the lounge whilst I was doing just that with the bread knife!|

-© Sprintex-net 2011 - Go to Sprintexnet home
+© Sprintex-net 2023 - Go to Sprintexnet home